sLoFiSec/first-landing/README.md

 - 🤖 Requested items if reaching out on business needs: (Any omission of requested values will be politefully declined)

--   > 🛰  Job Title, Alternate Title, Area of Expertise, Needed SME/Project Ownership, Existing in-place methodologies, & average call-drivers outside of day to day operations
+-   > 🛰  Job Title, Scope of Work, Project Management / Product Ownership Responsibilities, & average call-drivers during normal day to day operations

 -   > 💵 Salary - W-2 & 1099c & B2BC is approachable.
 W-2 pref.

--   > ⚕   Benefits packages, if any.
-Everything paid for would be nice.
+-   > ⚕   Benefits packages

 -   > 🏢 On-site, Remote, or Hybrid-office status (4/7/22 per 2nd PfA Booster, fully vaccinated - 4 total CV-19 shots, Remote is preferred, on-site will be considered if salary and benefits are right)

 -   > 📱  A good callback number & email address.
-I'm HIPAA, GDPR, and SOC2 compliant, with ITIL/0T. **If any documentation is requested, I will provide it in the format that will be requested of me.**
+I'm HIPAA, GDPR, and SOC2 compliant, with ITIL/0T. **If any documentation is requested, I will provide it in the format that will be requested of me via direct message or email.**

 -   > 📩 if things all check out: expect to hear from me!
 If you do not hear a public reply within 3-5 business days,  please consider the interest appreciated but politefully declined.